Simeon Stylites: Sources

-There exist three major early biographies of Simeon.
-The first of these is by Theodoret, bishop of Cyrrhus, and is found within his work Religious History.
-This biography was written during Simeon's lifetime, and Theodoret relates several events of which he claims to be an eyewitness.
+Three major early biographies of Simeon exist.
+The first of these is by Theodoret, bishop of Cyrrhus, in his work Religious History.
+This biography was written during Simeon's lifetime.
+Theodoret relates several events of which he claims to be an eyewitness.
 The narrator of a second biography names himself as Antonius, a disciple of Simeon's.
 This work is of unknown date and provenance.
 The third is a Syriac source, which dates to 473.
-This is the longest of the three, and the most effusive in its praise of Simeon; it places Simeon on a par with the Old Testament prophets, and portrays him as a founder of the Christian Church.
+This is the longest of the three and the most effusive in its praise of Simeon.
+It places Simeon on a par with the Old Testament prophets, portraying him as a founder of the Christian Church.
 The three sources exhibit signs of independent development; although they each follow the same rough outline, they have hardly any narrative episodes in common.
 All three sources have been translated into English by Robert Doran.
 The Syriac life has also been translated by Frederick Lent.

 The traditional consensus is that Simeon Stylites adhered to Chalcedonian Christianity, with Syriac letters claiming that he was a Monophysite being viewed as forgeries.